Security-Onion-Solutions/securityonion-docs/ElastAlert.rst

     visualizing and querying data, but we quickly realized that it needed a companion tool for alerting on inconsistencies in our data.
     Out of this need, ElastAlert was created.
-If you have data being written into Elasticsearch in near real time and want to be alerted when that data matches certain patterns, ElastAlert is the tool for you.
+If you have data being when that data matches certain patterns, ElastAlert is the tool for you.